WangLabHKUST/CNAPE/README.md

 ## Dependencies

-The models are trained on the [TCGA Pancancer Atlas data](https://gdc.cancer.gov/about-data/publications/pancanatlas), using [glmnet](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html) package in R.
+The models are trained on the [TCGA Pancancer Atlas data](https://gdc.cancer.gov/about-data/publications/pancanatlas), using [*glmnet*](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html) package in R. Other dependencies include *reshape2*, *ggplot2* and *pheatmap*, all for visualization.
+The dependency requirements are automatically solved while running the program.

 ## Contact
 For technical issues please contact Kevin via email: qmu@connect.ust.hk